Lattices in complete rank 2 Kac-Moody groups: Minimality of covolumes among cocompact lattices

-Combined with the discussion above, Lemma~\ref{l:minimalcovcomcase} proves Theorem~\ref{t:covolumes} above for this case.
-Note that in the statement of Theorem~\ref{t:covolumes}, $\delta_0 = 1$ in this case.
+Combined with the discussion above, Lemma~\ref{l:minimalcovcomcase} proves Theorem~\ref{t:covolumes} for this subcase.
+Note that in the statement of Theorem~\ref{t:covolumes} in the introduction, $\delta = 1$ in this case.

-\begin{proof}[Proof of Lemma~\ref{l:minimalcovcomcase}] Since $Z(G)$ is finite, without loss of generality we may assume that $Z(G)=1$.
-We have already constructed an edge-transitive lattice $\G'$ of covolume $\mu(\G' \bs G)=\frac{2}{|Z(G)|(q+1)} = \frac{2}{q + 1}$.
-We will show that this is a lattice of minimal covolume among the uniform lattices of $G$.
-In order to do so, assume that there exists a uniform lattice $\G$ in $G$ whose covolume is strictly smaller than that of $\G'$.
-The quotient graph $S := \G \bs X$ is a bipartite graph containing at least two adjacent vertices.
-Let us call them $x_1$ and $x_2$.
-Then
+\begin{proof}[Proof of Lemma~\ref{l:minimalcovcomcase}] Since $Z(G)$ is finite, without loss of generality we may assume that $Z(G)=1$, hence all lattices act faithfully.
+We have already constructed an edge-transitive lattice $\G_0$ of covolume $\mu(\G_0 \bs G)=\frac{2}{|Z(G)|(q+1)} = \frac{2}{q + 1}$.
+We will show that this is a lattice of minimal covolume among the cocompact lattices of $G$.
+In order to do so, assume that there exists a cocompact lattice $\G$ in $G$ whose covolume is strictly smaller than that of $\G_0$.